Submodule codes as spherical codes in buildings: Spherical codes in Bruhat--Tits buildings

 \section{Spherical codes in Bruhat--Tits buildings}

 In this section we rephrase the results of this paper in terms of buildings.
 As we will see, Bruhat--Tits buildings are a way of talking about \emph{lattices} and via these objects we can consider balls (in the sense of \cref{sec:module-distance}) ``of any radius'' at the same time.
-Moreover, it is worth mentioning that, on top of their central role in the theory of reductive groups, buildings have many different applications, cf.\ \cite{BFGOWW19,EM21,ET19,HH21,LNVC18}.
-It should be remarked that the employment of buildings in the study and construction of codes is not new, though this seems to be the first time spherical codes in buildings are considered.
-For example, in the applications of flags to network coding, spherical buildings are used.
+Moreover, it is worth mentioning that, on top of their central role in the theory of reductive groups, buildings have many different applications, for instance in optimization \cite{BFGOWW19,HH21}, statistics \cite{EM21,ET19}, and coding theory \cite{LNVC18}.
+Though the employment of buildings in the study and construction of codes is not new, this seems to be the first time spherical codes in buildings are considered.
+In the applications of flags to network coding, spherical buildings are used.
 Such strategy, first introduced in \cite{LNVC18}, has found further developments in \cite{AGNP21,AGNPSE20,AGNPSE21,Kurz} and variations in \cite{FN21}.
 Moreover, Bruhat--Tits buildings also make their appearance in the study of holographic codes \cite{Mar18} as well as in the study of valued rank-metric codes \cite{EHNS/21}.